Everything you need to know about July and August rail industrial action

 LNER: During Aslef overtime ban, “it is possible there will be short-notice alterations and cancellations”.

 On RMT strike days, a regular service will run on the London-York-Newcastle-Edinburgh line, with first departures around 7am and final arrivals around 10pm.
-The London-Leeds will run approximately 7am-6pm.
+London-Leeds services will run approximately 7am-6pm.

 Trains could be unexpectedly full as Grand Central – uninvolved in the dispute – has cancelled dozens of trains due to fleet issues.